Line Dance History Australia

 In 1995 with the Australian Line Dancing Championships outgrowing the Oxley Bowling Club, the event would transfer to the luxurious, air conditioned Calrossy School Auditorium.
 The school also offered on-site accommodation over the summer festival period.

-Event organisers' Joe and Kath McManamon (below), would also become regular contributors to Country Goss' with their informative Spirit of Tamworth column.
-Over the years their tireless commitment to country music, line dancing and philanthropic endeavours, embodied the true spirit of selflessness.
+Event organisers' Joe and Kath McManamon would also become regular contributors to Country Goss' with their informative Spirit of Tamworth column.
+Over the years their tireless commitment to country music, line dancing and philanthropic endeavors embodied the true spirit of selflessness.

-Under the expert stewardship of Country Goss' National Executive Editor Marcia Ferris, contributions and giveaways from across industry would begin to grace the pages including a very unusual "Line Dancing by the Stars" astrology page prepared by Bruce Joseph.
+Under the expert stewardship of Country Goss' National Executive Editor Marcia Ferris and Production Manager Vanessa Napier, contributions and giveaways from across industry would begin to grace the pages including a very unusual "Line Dancing by the Stars" astrology page prepared by Bruce Joseph.
 We will bring you all of this history as time goes by.
 Be sure to subscribe to receive all the update alerts.
 It's FREE!

-Historical footnote: Country Goss' would evolve from a humble newsletter into a majestic, action packed, 76 page glossy covered newspaper before signing off with its FINAL full colour, glossy magazine in the year of 2000.
+Historical Footnote: Country Goss' would evolve from a humble newsletter into a majestic, action packed, 76 page newspaper before signing off with its FINAL full colour, glossy magazine in the year of 2000.
 It was around this time that the internet had begun to impact our lives and our reading habits would never be the same again.